 - Put the ignition in the on position, but do not start the engine.
 If your vehicle has an ignition key, turn the key to on.
-If your vehicle has intelligent access. press the engine START/STOP button once without pressing the brake pedal.
+If your vehicle has intelligent access, press the engine START/STOP button once without pressing the brake pedal.

 - 2. Press and hold the brake pedal.

-- 3. Rotate the four-wheel drive switch to 2H
+- 3. Rotate the four-wheel drive switch to 2H.

 - 4. Shift the transmission to neutral (N).

-- 5. Enable Neutral Tow through the information display by selecting Settings from the cluster menu.
+- Enable Neutral Tow through the information display by selecting Settings from the cluster menu.

 - 6. Then select Advanced Settings.

 - 7. Then select Vehicle.

-- 8. Then select Neutral Tow.

-Note: If completed successfully, the information display shows NEUTRAL TOW LEAVE IN N or NEUTRAL TOW ENABLED I FAVE TRANSMISSION IN NEUTRAL This indicates that your vehicle is safe to tow with all wheels on the ground.
+8. Then select Neutral Tow.
+Press and hold the OK button.
+If completed successfully, the information display shows NEUTRAL TOWLEAVE IN N or Neutral Tow Enabled Leave Transmission in Neutral.
+This indicates that your vehicle is safe to tow with all wheels on the ground.